TSGU-OSC/gobang-qt/README.md

  2. Open the project file yourproject.pro using Qt Creator.
  3. Build and compile the project.
- 4. Run the generated executable to start playing the Gomoku game.
+ 4. Run the generated executable to start playing the gobang game.

 ## Contributors
 Project Author: Jack Lau jacklau1222@foxmail.com